Authenteq raises $5 million for blockchain identity verification

 By not storing the data, Authenteq ensures that it won’t force customers to give up their privacy.
 For instance, if law enforcement comes to the website and demands to know the identity of a person behind an account, neither the platform owner nor Authenteq will be able to turn that information over because they won’t have it.

 Of course, even these safeguards won’t satisfy some people, particularly those who have no interest in turning over their digital information or picture to any online entity.
 Runarsson acknowledges it will be difficult for some companies to require users to provide such verification.
-However, governments and new laws could very well require websites to verify that their users aren’t children or have been verified in some way.
+However, governments and new laws could very well require websites to verify that their users aren’t children, or that they have been verified in some way.

 Under this system, all personal user information is user-owned, user-controlled, and completely inaccessible to anyone else — including Authenteq.
 With an Authenteq ID, how you verify your identity or parts of your identity to any third party is up to you.
 Trollteq can provision a digital biometric passport on any website, and the ID is user-owned and controlled, with all personal information kept on the blockchain.

-After he initial signup, it takes a user under three seconds to connect their ID to any additional online profile, account, or identity they have, all without using a password.
+After the initial signup, it takes a user under three seconds to connect their ID to any additional online profile, account, or identity they have, all without using a password.
 Trollteq incorporates exceptionally robust fraud and privacy protection tools, including liveness detection — advanced technology that makes sure only real live human beings are signing up, as opposed to static photos.
 Importantly, since Trollteq does not save any data about the user, there is no threat of a database breach leaking personal information.